 WORK BY CEMETERY: All interments and disinterments shall be made by employees of the Cemetery upon payment of such charges as may be fixed from time to time by the Cemetery.

-PERMANENT: No burials will be allowed without a vault or grave liner approved by the Superintendent, and it is advised to have any cremains buried in a permanent container in case of future removal.
+INTERMENT: No burials will be allowed without a cement vault approved by the Superintendent, and it is advised to have any cremains buried in a permanent container in case of future disinterment.

-SUPERVISION: All funerals, upon arrival at the Cemetery, will be under the supervision of the Superintendent or his representative at all times.
+SUPERVISION: All funerals, upon arrival at the Cemetery, will be under the supervision of the Superintendent or their representative at all times.

 WINTER BURIAL OF CREMAINS: Cremains can be buried during the winter months pending winter weather conditions.

 SATURDAY AND SUNDAY CHARGES: An extra charge will be made for all burials on Saturday and Sunday.

 LATE ARRIVAL CHARGES: An additional charge will be made for funerals arriving after 3:00 P.M.

-SNOW REMOVAL CHARGES: An additional hourly fee will be made when necessary.
+SNOW REMOVAL CHARGES: For an additional hourly fee, arrangements will be made when necessary.

 HOLIDAYS: No interments will be made on the following legal holidays: Memorial Day, Fourth of July, Thanksgiving and Christmas.
 Holiday rates will be charged on Labor Day, Veterans Day, and New Year’s Day.

 Removals will not be made without a signed order from the next of kin and the owner of the lot or grave.
 A licensed funeral director must be present.
 Removals will not be made on Saturday, Sundays or holidays.